 A 2017 European study concluded that vaping does not help individuals quit smoking.
 Instead, researchers said, it’s likely these individuals become “dual-users.”

-And now, a new study published in PLOS One contends that vaping helps almost nobody to quit smoking.
+And now, published in PLOS One contends that vaping helps almost nobody to quit smoking.

 The latest study